Venice – an Enchanting City Built on Water

 The bard’s other play, ‘Othello’ also had Venetian connections.
 Today, Rialto mainly houses produce and seafood markets, besides restaurants, pizzerias and retail stores.

 Our indulgence in Venetian cuisine was informed by our limited time, extensive exploration of the city by foot, awareness that food would be several times pricier in the touristy neighborhoods and that you pay extra for sit-down meals.

 We sampled a variety of interesting pizzas (three euros a slice) at Antico Forno in the Realto Market, and paninis and pastries elsewhere.

 In one of the small squares in Rialto on Saturday afternoon, we came across an open-air vendor selling platefuls of flash-fried assorted seafood brought in fresh from his restaurant across the square.

 It cost just 10 euros including half-a-glass of wine and the never-ending line up of tourists was testimony to quality, convenience and value.

-The only irritant being that the place was a magnet for well-fed pigeons that brazenly dive bombed to retrieve crumbs and food particles.
+The only irritant is that the place was a magnet for well-fed pigeons that brazenly dive-bombed to retrieve crumbs and food particles.
 They also freely scurried underneath our chairs and we were fearful of inadvertently stepping on them.